Robert Keating O'Neill: Belfast Project

 O'Neill played the role of custodian in the Belfast Project, an oral history initiative documenting Northern Ireland's Troubles.
 In 2000, journalist Ed Moloney introduced O'Neill to former IRA member Anthony McIntyre, proposing the project to collect confidential interviews with paramilitaries.
 O'Neill and the project supervisor BC historian Thomas Hachey (O'Neill's direct supervisor), supported, oversaw, and secured funding for the effort through Boston College and its benefactors, which ran from 2001 to 2006 and amassed around 50 interviews.
 The participant contracts promised confidentiality until the interviewee's death.
 He facilitated the project's first public output by releasing tapes of deceased interviewees Brendan Hughes and David Ervine for Moloney's 2010 book, Voices from the Grave: Two Men's War in Ireland, which drew on their accounts and implicated Sinn Féin leader Gerry Adams in the 1972 murder of Jean McConville.

-The book's revelations prompted U.S. Department of Justice subpoenas in May and August 2011, issued under the U.S.-U.K. Mutual Legal Assistance Treaty at the request of the Police Services of Northern Ireland who were still investigating McConville's abduction and other crimes.
+The book's revelations prompted U.S. Department of Justice subpoenas in May and August 2011, issued under the U.S.-U.K. Mutual Legal Assistance Treaty (MLAT) at the request of the Police Services of Northern Ireland (PSNI) who were still investigating McConville's abduction and other crimes.
 Boston College initially resisted by invoking academic privilege in motions to quash, but federal courts ordered the release of select tapes, leading to 11 being handed over by 2014.
-The contents of the interviews led to the arrest of Adams, but he did not face charges.
+The contents of the interviews led to the arrest of Adams, but he did not ultimately face charges.

 The Project faced criticism for mishandling confidentiality assurances, as the contracts may have misled participants about protections against subpoenas issued in the United States.
 Boston College signed an agreement with Moloney ensuring interviewee contracts guaranteed confidentiality "to the extent American law allows."
 O'Neill came to regret, however, that the participant contracts didn't specify that the secrecy of the archive may be limited under American law.
 He more broadly came to regret not obtaining further legal review for participant agreements.
-O'Neill was accused by Moloney of having lost donor forms, including Dolours Price’s, while O'Neill denied the claim, calling it "bizarre" and accusing Moloney of contractual violations.

-O’Neill’s role in the project is documented in Patrick Radden Keefe’s Say Nothing (book).
+O'Neill was accused by Moloney of having lost donor forms, including Dolours Price's, while O'Neill denied the claim, calling it "bizarre" and accusing Moloney of contractual violations.
+O’Neill’s role in the project is documented in Patrick Radden Keefe’s Say Nothing (book), which was turned into Say Nothing (TV series).